pscedu/singularity-tiger/CONTRIBUTING.md

 1. `README.md`
 2. `LICENSE`
 3. Github Action folder `.github`

+For each version, you will create a separate folder.
+For each version, create or update

-4. `Singularity` definition file, one per version
+1. `Singularity` definition file, one per version
-5. Build scripts `build.sh` and `build.sh`, one pair per version
+2. Build scripts `build.sh` and `build.sh`, one pair per version
-6. LMOD `modulefile.lua` file, one file per version
+3. LMOD `modulefile.lua` file, one file per version
-7. Test script `test.sh`, one file per version
+4. Test script `test.sh`, one file per version

 # Pull request process